sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 I wanted to build a weather station similar to those available commercially.
 The system consists of a base station that can be put on a shelf or table indoor and a remote unit that can be placed outdoor, though it should not come in direct contact with water.
 Both units measure temperature, pressure and humidity.
 The remote unit transmits the data to the base station that displays both indoor and outdoor measurements.
 The remote unit features a display too, which is off by default and displays current measurement values for a few seconds when the button on the unit is pressed.
 The display of the base station is always on.

-## Hardware
+## HARDWARE

-The hardware has to complete the following tasks:
+The hardware is required to:

 Base station:
 * measure temperature, pressure and humidity